 “Cynthia… you know, we could have just talked it out like normal sisters?”

 The older sister shook her head.
 “Words… words don’t make it as far as you would hope.
-I felt like I had to communicate to you through action.
+I felt like I had to communicate with you through action.
 Is that just my messed up mind after doing this thing for over half a decade?”

 Winona squeezed Cynthia hard, who winced at the pain she felt.
 Yet, she accepted it.